 Competition underway ... at Crawfish Mambo!

-The festival will bring together a trifecta of Southeast Louisiana perfection - the absolute best crawfish, music, and beer the city has to offer at the NOLA Brewery and Tap Room, 3001 Tchoupitoulas St, New Orleans, LA 70115
+It brings together a trifecta of Southeast Louisiana perfection - the absolute best crawfish, music, and beer the city has to offer, at Central City BBQ's Smokeyard, 1201 South Rampart Street in New Orleans.

 For more details, visit www.NolaCrawfishFest.com

 List of 2020 Louisiana Crawfish Festivals (By City)

 |Chalmette, Louisiana||March 26-29, 2020|

 World Championship Crawfish Etouffee Cook-off

 |Eunice, Louisiana||March 29, 2020|

 |Lake Charles, Louisiana||March 28, 2020|